 In reading the New Testament, especially the letters to "the church" in the different cities that Paul and other Apostles visited, I discovered that the word "church" was used in a completely different way than today's definition.
 It was never even thought of to "go to church" for that word meaning never really existed among those that met together and were learning to love one another.
 They were the church!

 If we look at the history of Christianity from the time of Christ until 300AD we see a unique unstructured but very efficient view of believers who loved the Lord and loved to serve one another because the Lord was everything to them and their lives reflected that disposition.
+They met in homes, outside under a tree, on Solomon's porch or anywhere that they could find to accommodate a gathering.
+There was no structure other than what Jesus had taught, disciples and apostles.
 Then from 300AD until the late 1500's we see a different structure emerge and it takes the form of inflexible religious and ritualistic servitude to the structure.

 After such time until now we see a new form of servitude to the structure and those that empower it.
 It is as though the reformation of the first religious structure was reinvented to be more palatable to the masses.
 It underwent a remodeling but never lost its rigid dogmatic demands for adherence to the structure.
 It was just easier to do what was required because it fit better with the new age of social justice.